Songs Cycled: Reception

 Songs Cycled was met with generally favorable reviews by critics.
-Pitchfork Media wrote of the album, "One of the ironies of Parks's music is that there's so much going on that it can be hard to figure out what to pay attention to.
+Pitchfork wrote of the album, "One of the ironies of Parks's music is that there's so much going on that it can be hard to figure out what to pay attention to.
 He rarely sticks to a single theme or emotion. ('Busy' is not an emotion.)" and adds, "At best Songs Cycled deals in quick-pivot moments…What these moments do-- especially in the context of music so dense and restless-- is frame Parks's range.
 In an instant, he reminds you of the extremes he's capable of: Cynicism and tenderness; clear lyricism and manic density; buttoned-up orchestras and dressed-down steel bands."
 Drowned In Sound reviewed, "Songs Cycled has everything you’d want from Van Dyke Parks and from an album.
 By being true to the Van Dyke Parks’ perception of what an album should contain, his music sounds as though it is from a different planet."

 Some critics found the album's style abrasive, with Kitty Empire of The Observer writing "Those coming fresh to Parks may find his reedy voice, and his warping of time, requires some adjustment."
 The Seattle Post-Intelligencer wrote that "Songs Cycled is a rather sophisticated tour de force, with Parks showing off all his chops as a composer, arranger, producer, performer, lyricist, and, to a lesser degree, singer.
 It's not for everyone.
 It's beautiful but disconcerting, has one eye to the past but another firmly in the now, and is completely unpredictable from start to finish.
 This is an album you should sample at the Parks website or on YouTube and then decide if you want the full course."